 5. The Poked Yolk

 As Leslie Knope would say, “Why would anyone ever want to eat anything other than breakfast food?”
 She makes a good point, and at the Poked Yolk, it’s all about delicious breakfast with a twist, and without breaking the bank.
 Impressively, just about everything is made from scratch, including a variety of jams on every table.
 If you go, order their namesake, “The Poked Yolk” — home fries cooked with spicy chorizo, onions, green peppers and cheddar jack cheese, served with toast and two eggs over easy ($7.99).
-They also offer a cinnamon roll pancake ($6.99), featuring a cream cheese glaze; it’s as decadent as it sounds.
+They also offer a caramel banana belgian waffle ($7.99), with sliced bananas, chopped walnuts, whipped cream and caramel drizzle; it’s as decadent as it sounds.
 Helpful tip: If you go at peak hours with a group, the wait could be long.
 Also, be sure to check the specials, which rotate monthly.